KnowageLabs/Knowage-Documentation/functionalities-guide/FreeInquiry/ka_user_freeinquiry.rst

     Example of added calculated field using a spatial function.

 As well as calculated fields it is possible to filter on spatial fields using specific geometric operators.
-Once again we report in Figure below the available geometric operator (you can find them scrolling the panel to the bottom) and report the link to the Oracle web pages in :numref:`linkoraclefltrfnct`.
+Once again we report in Figure below the available geometric operator (you can find them scrolling the panel to the bottom) and report the link to the Oracle web pages in the next table.

 .. figure:: media/image223.png